 We probably sell one pair of recreational, fitness, and Tri-Skates for every three to five pairs of aggressive skates that roll out the door.

 Where do you see Intuition Skate Shop in the future?

-In the future, I see Intuition Skate Shop helping inline skating grow by getting the retail (think try on!) experience into more densely populated areas and major cities.
-Whether that is through brick and mortar, pop up shops or mobile shops.
+In the future, I see Intuition Skate Shop helping inline skating grow by getting the retail (think to try on!) experience into more densely populated areas and major cities.
+Whether that is through brick and mortar, pop up shops, or mobile shops.
 The biggest hurdle in buying skates is finding the right fit (read: comfort!).
 If we can overcome the public’s access to trying on skates, the sky is the limit!
-We all know how amazingly fun skating is, now let’s get more people into comfortable skates and involved in active skating lifestyles!
+We all know how enjoyable skating is, now let’s get more people into comfortable skates and involved in active skating lifestyles!

 What are you current personal setups?

 My current set up is as classic as a pitcher of sun tea!
-Razors Cream skates (Cults) with stock liners, Ground Control Featherlite 3 frames, Ground control 64mm outside wheels, Bones Reds bearings (Thanks Green Eyes!), and Dyna B Smith anti rockers.
+Razors Cream skates (Cults) with stock liners, Ground Control Featherlite 3 frames, Ground control 64mm outside wheels, Bones Reds bearings (Thanks to Green Eyes!)
+Dyna B Smith anti rockers.
 Simple, clean, and dependable.

 - Visit intuitionskate.com to browse their selection.